The Fowler’s Vacola preserving system heat seals jars to preserve food.

 The jars themselves are very robust and if you buy the stainless steel versions of the lids they will last you a lifetime.
-In place of the Fowlers jars you can also use Mason Jars and any jar with an undamaged metal lid.
+In place of the Fowlers jars you can also use Mason or Ball jars and any jar with an undamaged metal lid.

-Fruit (such as apples, pears, apricots, peaches) can be preserved as it has a high sugar content, though usually with a little sugar added for flavour purposes.
+Fruit (such as apples, pears, apricots, and peaches) can be preserved as it has a high sugar content, though usually with a little sugar added for flavour purposes.
 Tomatoes can also be preserved as they are high in acid.
-Vegetables cannot be preserved unless infused with a vinegar mixture.
+Most vegetables cannot be preserved unless infused with a vinegar mixture.

 Meat, fish, chicken or dairy products cannot be preserved using the Fowlers system due to the risk of botulism!
-For these food stuffs you need temperatures higher than boiling point, which can only be achieved with a canning pressure cooker.
+For these foods you need temperatures higher than boiling point, which can only be achieved with a canning pressure cooker.

-If using the Fowlers preserving method make sure you read the instruction booklet that comes with each unit carefully to make sure you are preserving the right types of food in the proper manner.
+If using the Fowlers preserving method make sure you read the instruction booklet that comes with each unit carefully to ensure that you are preserving the right types of food in the proper manner.

 FOWLERS JARS LEFT TO RIGHT: No 14 (350 ml), No 20 (600 ml), No 27 (800 ml) jars and No 31 (1 litre) jars.
-The number 27 jar is no longer sold but still can be readily bought second hand.
-It its tall narrow shape makes it a little awkward to fully but is useful when used in combination with the larger No 31 jars to make the best use of space.
+The number 27 jar is no longer made by Fowlers but still can be bought second hand.
+In the foreground are the two sizes of lids, rubber seals and tension clips that are used to seal the jars.